inclusive-design/idrc/src/projects/future-of-work-equitable-digital-systems.md

 [French version of the Final Report](/media/equitable-digital-systems-research-report-final_french.docx)

-### Co-design
+## Co-design Research

-We conducted 4 co-design sets (each consisting of 3 sessions) where we explored, using different approaches, how technologies present barriers, how technologies could meet the needs of people with disabilities, and how people with disabilities are forced to \*compromise\* expectations for an often inequitable experience.
+We conducted four co-design sets (each consisting of 3 sessions) where we explored, using different approaches, how technologies present barriers, how technologies could meet the needs of people with disabilities, and how people with disabilities are forced to \*compromise\* expectations for an often inequitable experience.

 #### Storytelling